tortibulle/mpdx/CONTRIBUTING.md

 `127.0.0.1 local.mpdx.org`

 You might have to reboot after editing /etc/hosts before your computer picks up on it.
+You can avoid a reboot by clearing your DNS cache.
+    $> dscacheutil -flushcache

 ### 6. View your changes in a Rails application